SystemsApproach/book/preface.rst

 Web was having on the Internet when we published the 1st Edition of the book in 1996.

 The 6th Edition adapts to the times, but keeps the *Systems Approach* as its north star.
-In broad strokes, we updated this new edition in three main ways:
+In broad strokes, we update and improve this new edition in four main ways:

--  We refreshed the examples to reflect the current state of the world.
+-  We refresh the examples to reflect the current state of the world.
    This includes deleting anachronisms (e.g., dial-up modem), using popular applications (e.g., Netflix, Spotify) to motivate the problems being addressed, and updating the numbers to represent the